prowide/prowide-core/README.md

 ### What's included?

 * Java model for ISO 15022 MT (for example: MT103 and Field32A classes, for all MT message categories)
-* Parser from SWIFT (FIN or RJE) into Java
+* Parser from SWIFT MT (FIN or RJE) into Java
-* Builder API from Java to SWIFT (FIN or RJE)
+* Builder API from Java to SWIFT MT (FIN or RJE)
-* Conversion between SWIFT FIN and JSON
+* Conversion between SWIFT MT and JSON
-* Conversion between SWIFT FIN and proprietary XML for MT
+* Conversion between SWIFT MT and proprietary XML for MT
 * JPA entities model for MT message persistence
 * BIC and IBAN validation

 For ISO 20022 model, parser and builder API check the https://github.com/prowide/prowide-iso20022 project

-For SWIFT messages validation, translations, GUI application and more, please check our complementary commercial offerings at http://www.prowidesoftware.com/
+For SWIFT messages validation, translations, GUI application and more, please check Prowide's complementary commercial offerings at http://www.prowidesoftware.com/

 ### Documentation
 * Documentation site https://dev.prowidesoftware.com